 Fuel-Efficient Truck Driving Tips

-Whether you drive a new or used vehicle, getting the most out of your fuel investment is essential to keeping truck ownership affordable.
+Whether you drive a new or used vehicle, or a gas or diesel truck, getting the most out of your fuel investment is essential to keeping truck ownership affordable.
 To help you do that, the efficiency experts at Rechtien International Trucks have gathered up the best fuel-efficient truck driving tips to help you get more mileage out of every drop for your trips to Miami and beyond.

 Save At the Pump

 With a few simple steps, you can get more from the gas you put into your truck, even at the pump:

 - Fuel in the Morning: You’ll lose money to rapid evaporation in the afternoon if the weather is warm.

 - Fuel Slowly: Rapid fueling can cause some of the gas you buy to be lost to vaporization.

 - Avoid Tankers: Try to avoid fueling when the station is getting their load.
 This will prevent sediment from being stirred in the holding tanks from making it to your vehicle.